PedroPini/ScaleNext/README.md

-# 🚀 Next.js SaaS Boilerplate
+# 🚀 ScaleNext - A fully integrated SaaS Boilerplate

 A modern and highly scalable Next.js boilerplate with integrated authentication, payments, email functionality, and UI components — everything you need to jumpstart your SaaS application!